Krande/nanobind-minimal/README.md

 ### Fast (editable) install

-Activate the `nano-min` environment and install the package in editable mode and build packages located in the current env (much faster, but at the expense of no type hints for your IDE).
+Activate the `nano-min` environment (ie. `mamba activate nano-min`) and install the package in editable mode and build packages located in the current env (much faster, but at the expense of no type hints for your IDE).

 ```bash